 To work with a Quincy alimony lawyer, schedule your free consultation.

-- Rehabilitative alimony is spousal support payments made periodically for a limited period of time, while the recipient spouse works to become financially independent.
+- Rehabilitative alimony is spousal support payments made periodically for a limited period while the recipient spouse works to become financially independent.
 The amount of time these payments last is predetermined by the court, with a maximum length of five years.

-- Transitional alimony is spousal support paid one time, or periodically for a short term, that is intended to help the receiving spouse transition to an adjusted lifestyle or new location after the termination of a marriage that lasted fewer than five years.
+- Transitional alimony is spousal support paid one time, or periodically for a short term, intended to help the receiving spouse transition to an adjusted lifestyle or new location after the termination of a marriage that lasted fewer than five years.

 What Factors Will Massachusetts Courts Consider?